typst-community/rfcs/docs/process.md

   - For RFCs with lengthy discussion, the motion to FCP is usually preceded by a *summary comment* trying to lay out the current state of the discussion and major tradeoffs/points of disagreement.
   - Before actually entering FCP, a *sizable majority* (two thirds) of the ecosystem team must sign off;
     this is often the point at which many ecosystem team members first review the RFC in full depth.
+    This means that abstentions from the vote have the same effect as a vote against it.
+    Abstentions should be rare and well motivated, e.g. if a member cannot foresee the consequences because they aren't familiar with the topic.
 - The FCP lasts ten calendar days, so that it is open for at least 5 business days.
   It is also advertised widely, e.g. on the [Typst Forum][forum] and [Typst Discord][discord].
   This way all stakeholders have a chance to lodge any final objections before a decision is reached.